Best Things to Do in Imlil: 2025 Travel Guide

 Where to Eat in Imlil

 Most visitors eat at their guesthouses, where meals are often included in half-board rates.
-A few small cafes and restaurants line the main road in the village center.
+Cafes and restaurants line the main road in the village center.
 These serve standard Moroccan fare at reasonable prices and cater to both locals and tourists.
-For views, choose an eatery with a rooftop terrace looking out at the mountains.
-There are no distinct foodie neighborhoods; dining is a casual, functional affair.

 Nightlife and Evenings in Imlil: What to Do After Dark